Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

-The inverted results and average over all the $\etatot$ bins are shown in Fig.~\ref{fig4} and summarized here.
-The average $\ktu$ is estimated to be +19.3 $\pm$ 7.6 (stat.) $\pm$ 2.6 (syst.) $\mathrm{MeV/c}$ in which the positive sign means the $u$ quarks are correlated with the proton spin and proton momentum following the right-hand rule: $\vec{k_T^{u}} \cdot (\vec{S} \times \vec{P})$ $>$ 0.
-To the contrary, the average $\ktd$ is estimated to be -40.2 $\pm$ 23.0 $\pm$ 9.3 $\mathrm{MeV/c}$, showing an opposite sign and a similar magnitude compared to $\ktu$.
-This is roughy consistent with the $u$-$d$ correlation in SIDIS measurements at a much lower scale (although Sivers function evolution effects may enter), observed as $96^{+60}_{-28}$ and $-113^{+45}_{-51}$ $\mathrm{MeV}$ for $u$ and $d$, respectively~\cite{Anselmino_2008}.
-We also find that the gluon and sea quarks are consistent with zero within a 10.0 $\mathrm{MeV/c}$ total uncertainty (the average $\ktgsea$ = 5.2 $\pm$ 9.3 $\pm$ 3.8 $\mathrm{MeV/c}$).
-These findings conserve the momentum sum rule and also help verify the inverted parton $\kt$ results.
-Our measurement probes a range $0.03 < x < 0.6$ ($u$ and $d$ quarks), and $0.01 < x < 0.5$ (gluons); bin-by-bin parton $x$ and $\kt$ values are listed in the accompanying material~\cite{supplement}.
+The inverted results and average over all the $\etatot$ bins are shown in Fig.~\ref{inverted_kT} and summarized here.
+The average $\ktu$ is estimated to be +19.3 $\pm$ 7.6 (stat.) $\pm$ 2.6 (syst.) $\mathrm{MeV/c}$, in which the positive sign means the $u$ quarks are correlated with the proton spin and proton momentum following the right-hand rule: $\vec{k_T^{u}} \cdot (\vec{S} \times \vec{P})$ $>$ 0.
+In contrast, the average $\ktd$ is estimated to be -40.0 $\pm$ 22.9 $\pm$ 9.3 $\mathrm{MeV/c}$, showing an opposite sign and a similar magnitude compared to $\ktu$.
+While these results are likely somewhat specific to their extraction in $pp$ dijets with possible contributions from different sign and an average over kinematic bins rather than global extaction, they are roughly comparable to the $u$-$d$ correlation in SIDIS measurements at a much lower scale extracted as $96^{+60}_{-28}$ and $-113^{+45}_{-51}$ $\mathrm{MeV}$ for $u$ and $d$, respectively~\cite{Anselmino_2008}.
+We also find that the gluon and sea quarks are consistent with zero, $\ktgsea$ = 5.3 $\pm$ 9.2 $\pm$ 3.8 $\mathrm{MeV/c}$.
+Our measurement probes a range $0.03 < x < 0.6$ ($u$ and $d$ quarks), and $0.01 < x < 0.5$ (gluons); bin-by-bin parton $x$ and $\kt$ values are listed in the supplemental material~\cite{supplement}.